arangodb/docs/3.6/oasis/oasisctl-get.md

 * [oasisctl get role](oasisctl-get-role.html)	 - Get a role the authenticated user has access to
 * [oasisctl get self](oasisctl-get-self.html)	 - Get information about the authenticated user
 * [oasisctl get server](oasisctl-get-server.html)	 - Get server information
+* [oasisctl get tandc](oasisctl-get-tandc.html)	 - Get current terms and conditions or get one by ID